scikit-hep/iminuit/doc/about.rst

 mostly compatible with PyMinuit (with few exceptions).
 Existing PyMinuit code can be ported to iminuit by just changing the import statement.

+If you are interested in fitting a curve or distribution, take a look at `probfit`_.

 Technical Stuff
 ---------------